 “Well it’s vice grips for pliers, and pliers for a wrench, a wrench for a hammer, hammers everything else.”

 “He’s been roundin’ off bolts since the age of fourteen, was that a five eighths or a nine sixteenths?”

-The marina is very well set up with great bathrooms and showers, a park for the kids, and even a floating club house that has a library, television, small kitchen facilities, and a rooftop patio.
-Once again, we see such a contrast between what so many other marinas are able to accomplish and what our home marina and its patrons settle for.
+The marina is very well set up with great bathrooms and showers, a park for the kids, and even a floating clubhouse that has a library, television, small kitchen, and a rooftop patio.
+Once again, we see such a contrast between what so many other marinas can accomplish and what our home marina and its patrons settle for.